The TANK MEMORIAL YPRES SALIENT and on site “Register Book” lists 243

 The new TMYS Standard & long standing RTRA Nottingham Branch Standard flanked by the current Royal British Legion Ypres Branch Standard & Belgian Royal Entente Standards during their inclusion within the same day 8pm Last Post Ceremony.

-The gifting of the new TMYS Standard was only made possible due to the generosity of the RTRA Nottingham Branch.
+The donation of the new TMYS Standard was only made possible due to the generosity of the RTRA Nottingham Branch.

-Special mention of gratitude must go to the Branch Secretary Brian and Janet Rogers for their guidance, vision and dedication in ensuring the Standard was achieved.
+Special mention of gratitude must go to the Branch Secretary Brian and his wife Janet Rogers for their guidance, vision and dedication in ensuring the Standard was achieved.

-We at the TMYS and it's conjoined Friends of the TMYS will never forget your collective wonderful gesture.
+We at the TMYS and its conjoined Friends of the TMYS will never forget their collective wonderful gesture.
 Thank you!

-Attending members of the Friends of the TMYS & RTRA Nottingham Branch share a moment of contemplation and comradeship on conclusion of the ceremony.
+Attending members of the Friends of the TMYS & RTRA Nottingham Branch share a moment of contemplation and comradeship on conclusion of the ceremony at the Tank Memorial in Poelkapelle.